Archive for October, 2011

 I would say if your child is 10-12 years old and you have patience, this is not a bad deal.
 But as this is not a 529, you will owe taxes on the interest.
 However, the upside is that you don’t have to use the funds to pay for college.
 The account is opened as a custodial account (UTMA), and thus the account can be opened for the child by anyone.
 However, depending on the state, the child will get control of the account at 18 or 21.

 Zecco has $4.95 stock trades, and no minimum balance requirement or inactivity fees.
-If you would like a referral, please contact me and I’ll send you one within 24 hours.
-All I need is an e-mail, but you must use that specific e-mail to open your new account, as well as click on the special application link (“Get Started Now”) in the referral e-mail that you receive.
-Thanks!
+If you would like a referral, please either contact me and I’ll send you one within 24 hours, or use my this direct invitation link for instant access.
+If you use the link, you must click on the link and apply for a Zecco Trading account in one session.

 What happens when a former Apple executive and other top geeks focus their energy on a… thermostat?
 The Nest Learning Thermostat.
 I just finished a neat Wired magazine article about this new gadget, which hopes to make saving energy both trendy and hassle-free.